 There is a great diversity of musculotendon architectures that are associated with a muscle's motor performance.
 For example, muscles with relatively long parallel fibers are suggested to be better for high-power outputs.
 Whereas muscles with short, highly pennate fibers and large cross-sectional areas may be better suited for high force production.
-These muscles are often attached to relatively long, thin tendons which make the musculotendon units (MTU) well suited for elastic energy storage (Biewener and Roberts, 2000).
-The importance of energy storage and return from tendons during steady state locomotion has been well studied in terrestrial animals (e.g.; Alexander et al., 1982; Biewener, 1998; Ker et al., 1987) and has been a particular focus for bipedal hopping species and hopping by humans (e.g. Cavagna et al., 1964; Alexander, 1984; Bobbert et al., 1986; Biewener and Blickhan, 1988).
-However, complex habitats require animals to generate non-steady movements such as maneuvering or moving on inclines, and therefore require mechanical work to be done on the center of mass during a single movement.
-An extreme example of such a task is predator avoidance, during which some animals use high accelerations to escape.
+These muscles are often attached to relatively long, thin tendons which make the muscle-tendon units (MTUs) well suited for elastic energy storage (Biewener and Roberts, 2000).
+The importance of energy storage and return from tendons during steady state locomotion has been well studied in terrestrial animals (e.g. Alexander et al., 1982; Biewener, 1998; Ker et al., 1987) and has been a particular focus for bipedal hopping species and hopping by humans (e.g. Cavagna et al., 1964; Alexander, 1984; Bobbert et al., 1986; Biewener and Blickhan, 1988).
+However, complex habitats require animals to generate